iMissile/Self.Writing/Analysts/R_tools_and_links.md

 # Another visualization
 - [Vega](http://trifacta.github.io/vega/) is a visualization grammar, a declarative format for creating, saving and sharing visualization designs.

+# Machine Learning materials
+- [A Neural Network in 11 lines of Python (Part 1)](http://iamtrask.github.io/2015/07/12/basic-python-network/).
+A bare bones neural network implementation to describe the inner workings of backpropagation.
+- [A Neural Network in 13 lines of Python (Part 2 - Gradient Descent)](http://iamtrask.github.io/2015/07/27/python-network-part2/).
+Improving our neural network by optimizing Gradient Descent
+- [Torch](http://torch.ch/) is a scientific computing framework with wide support for machine learning algorithms.
+It is easy to use and efficient, thanks to an easy and fast scripting language, LuaJIT, and an underlying C/CUDA implementation.
+- [Caffe](http://caffe.berkeleyvision.org/) is a deep learning framework made with expression, speed, and modularity in mind.
+It is developed by the Berkeley Vision and Learning Center (BVLC) and by community contributors.
+Yangqing Jia created the project during his PhD at UC Berkeley.
+Caffe is released under the BSD 2-Clause license.
+- [Theano](http://deeplearning.net/software/theano/) is a Python library that allows you to define, optimize, and evaluate mathematical expressions involving multi-dimensional arrays efficiently.

 # Python
 # Концептуальные материалы